TURN SORE MUSCLES INTO HAPPY MUSCLES BY HELPING RELIEVE MUSCLE KNOTS and MINOR: ACHES, CRAMPING, SPASMS AND STIFFNESS.

 HOW TO USE THIS BOOK

-The illustrations in this book show you the location of the muscle knot (the black dot) and area of pain (red).
-Sometimes the pain is in a different area than the muscle knot, this is called “referred pain”.
-Rolling the muscle knot will help relieve the pain.
+The illustrations in this book show you the location of the muscle knot (the black dot) and area of soreness and aches (red).
+Sometimes the soreness and aches are in different areas than the muscle knot, which is called by the massage industry as “referred pain”.
+Rolling the muscle knot will help relieve the minor aches and soreness.